AliMohamedd/Invasion-Of-The-Unknown/README.md

 # Invasion-Of-The-Unknown
-- This is an indie game made by AYA stusio for primarily game dev learning.
+- This is an indie game made by AYA studio for primarily game dev learning.
-- The idea of the game is to walk thruoph until you find the key and escape from the house while an enemy chases you around.
+- The idea of the game is to walk thruogh until you find the key and escape from the house while an enemy chases you around.

 ## About studio and developers
 - Studio established in 2023